 What vinyls are suitable for Irish Dance?
 We use a shared space and must roll away the vinyl after classes.

-I would recommend the Stagestep Super Timestep as the best vinyl for this purpose.
-It is flexible like softer vinyls and marketed as “virtually indestructable” by Stagestep in the USA, where they use it as a rental floor for tap as well as other dance styles.
-We also use it in our rental department and love it’s ease of use but it can get damaged – typically from corrupt tap plates.
+I would recommend the Everydance as the best vinyl for this purpose.
+It is flexible like softer vinyls and marketed as “virtually indestructable” by our Sydney office, where they use it in our Australian rental department and love it’s ease of use, but it can get damaged – typically from corrupt tap plates.
 This vinyl is very suitable for rolling up and out repeatedly.

-Tarkett do not sell a vinyl suitable for hard shoe dance that can be rolled away – the Tarkett Granit must be permanently laid.
+Tarkett do not sell a vinyl suitable for hard shoe dance.

 Flooring – vinyl